Citrix Provisioning Accelerator

 - Citrix Provisioning supports local, NAS, and SAN attached storage in XenServer.

 - Environments experience reduced network traffic.

 - Deployments experience improved fault tolerance, with tolerance for outage instances of a Citrix Provisioning server.

-Citrix recommends that you do not disable this feature on a VM using the XenServer console.
-When disabled using this method, Citrix Provisioning fails to recognize the configuration change and continues to believe that the accelerator feature is enabled on that VM.
-If you want to disable this feature for a single device, see the sections Enabling or disabling Citrix Provisioning Accelerator for individual devices and Enabling or disabling Citrix Provisioning Accelerator for all devices on a host later in this article.
+Do not disable this feature on a VM using the XenServer console.
+When disabled using this method, provisioning fails to recognize the configuration change and continues to believe that the accelerator feature is enabled on that VM.
+If you want to disable this feature for a single device, see:

 Using Citrix Provisioning Accelerator

 The proxy feature is only supported on XenServer with the proxy capability installed (version 7.1).
 UI changes only occur when you are using that type of hypervisor.
 An optional package must be installed on the XenServer host.
 There are no additional dependencies on the installer.